ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel459CS/Customization.rst.txt

         };
     }

-*Example of Javascript code to open different sessions in separate tabs*
+*Example of JavaScript code to open different sessions in separate tabs*

 Restrictions
 """"""""""""